This post has been modified to reflect new information since its original publication.

 It can be difficult to determine the best way to handle customer feedback that is less than complimentary, but responding appropriately to customer anger online is key to reputation management.

-As an example, the insurance company Progressive once responded to angry commenters on their social media pages in an extremely tone-deaf way following a scandal that involved a deceased policyholder.
-This caused the company to suffer major reputation damage and lose many customers.
+As an example, the insurance company Progressive once responded to angry commenters on its social media pages in what some said was an extremely tone-deaf way following a scandal that involved a deceased policyholder.

-• Maintain a polite and respectful tone in responses
+- Maintain a polite and respectful tone in responses.

-• Approach the situation with honesty and humility
+- Approach the situation with honesty and humility.

-• Work to resolve the problem with the commenter one-on-one, ideally offline
+- Work to resolve the problem with the commenter one-on-one, ideally offline.

 2. Ignoring online reputation damage

 By ignoring the bad, businesses lose an opportunity to take control and turn the situation around.
-SMB leaders should make sure that they’re making an effort to engage with clients who leave reviews—both positive and negative.
+SMB leaders should make sure they’re making an effort to engage with clients who leave reviews—both positive and negative.

 3. Capitalizing on sensitive social or political movements